httpie/cli/docs/README.md

 ```

-If the private key is not contained in the cert file you may pass the
+If the private key is not contained in the cert file, you may pass the
 path of the key file with `--cert-key`:

 ```bash